Fmaldonado6/jetbrains-compose-anime-demo/README.md

 4. Push to the branch: `git commit -am 'Add some feature'`
 5. Submit a pull request

-**Note** both the angular and the android projects have environment variables to connect to your local Aruppi Api server.
-For default the android app will connect to your local server only if you are running it on an emulator, if you want to test on a real device, change the variable in the gradle file, but please don´t commit this change.

 <!-- CONTACT -->
 ## Contact